 Government needs to play a leading role in setting road safety targets and orchestrating their delivery.
-Targets are set by different levels of government at global, EU, country, provincial and local levels.
+Targets can be set by different levels of government at global, EU, country, provincial and local levels.

 Road safety activity at international level can have a profound effect on national and local road safety results.
 At the same time, a country's local and regional activity is fundamental to achieving international goals and targets.
-The adoption of the long-term Safe System goal, supported by interim quantitative targets based on evidence-based intervention, accompanied by institutional strengthening needs to be fully supported at all these levels.
-In recent years alignment between global, regional and national goals and targets has been increasingly evident.
+The adoption of the long-term Safe System goal supported by interim quantitative targets based on evidence-based intervention accompanied by institutional strengthening needs to be fully supported at all these levels, to ensure effective activity during the Decade of Action.